maher460/Pitt_CS1550_recitation_materials/project1/README.md

 <br>

-### Hints and Tricks
+### Tips and Tricks

-- To cleanly close the QEMU virtual machine type:
+- To cleanly close the QEMU virtual machine type the following command to the command-line prompt while inside the QEMU VM:

 ```
 poweroff